-- A divorce that includes Parental Alienation is brutal.
+- High conflict divorce that includes Parental Alienation

 Unfortunately, the description you’ve just read is a very common pattern of escalation in a divorce involving children.
 You may start out in what seems to be a typical divorce, but unless you know how to identify and safeguard yourself from alienation tactics, they can easily become a part of your divorce.

 After many years, we’ve found the most effective way to help families is to reach them early in the divorce process, before PA tactics are used.
 So, we created our Divorce Protection Program to help minimize the escalation in conflict before irreparable damage occurs.
 We’ve split this site into 2 different sections.
 You can choose the section that best addresses your personal concerns and current situation.